Frequently Asked Questions

 Q. "I'd like longer stainless flexes than you show.
 Are they available?"

 A. You can easily connect these stainless steel flexes together with couplings.
 With the o.d. models you need to use a compression coupling.
 It has compression male fittings on both sides and you simply put your flex on both sides.
 These couplings also work well for adapting sizes such as going from 1/4" flex to 3/8" flexes and 3/8" flex to 1/2" flexes.
-For the s.j. flexes you can use brass or stainless steel regular "close" nipples, all of which can be purchased here.
+For the s.j. flexes you can use brass or stainless steel regular "close" nipples, all of which can be purchased on our page.
 Be sure not to use any PTFE or Teflon™ thread sealing tape or pipe dope when connecting two flexes using these fittings.

 Q. "What about electrolysis and stainless steel?"